-Be aware of criminals attempting to drug victims using ‘scopolamine’, leaving them in a sedated, compliant state, which can also cause amnesia.
+The travel advice for Ecuador is to be aware of criminals attempting to drug victims using ‘scopolamine’, leaving them in a sedated, compliant state, which can also cause amnesia.
 Express kidnappings, where victims are taken to ATMs and banks to empty their accounts have been known to occur in Quito and Guayaquil recently.
 Carry only limited cards and cash.

 In 2012, 2 British couples were attacked by taxi drivers in the old town and in La Mariscal in Quito, the taxi drivers had accomplices who boarded the taxis to assist in the robbery.
 The passengers were pepper sprayed and tasered before being robbed of their money, mobile phones and other valuables.
 The victims were later released in an isolated area of Quito.

 There has been some terrorist activity in Ecuador and there are three small but active terrorist groups in the country; The Popular Combatants Group (PCG), The Guerrilla Army of the People N-15 and the Revolutionary Insurgent Armed Forces of Ecuador.
 All three have claimed responsibility for bombings over the past decade.
 None of these groups pose any real threat to tourists at present.
 There are a few other domestic terrorist groups but these are very small and have not yet carried out any bombings or shootings.